Skip to content

 Type Safety

 Enums consider themselves a data type.
 Therefore, even an enum with an int data type cannot be handled directly with an int data type.
 Enum type only considers itself as a valid type.
-Assignments should always be of their own type.
+Assignments and comparisons should always be of their own type.

 Maps